At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 Where a request is made electronically, data will be provided electronically where possible.

-If you would like to submit a Subject Access Request, please contact the customer service team using the contact details in section 12 below.
+If you would like to submit a Subject Access Request, please contact us using the contact details in section 12 below.

 11. Links to other websites